Orelbaz/Pipelines/README.md

 Welcome to the documentation for our project pipelines.
 We have four main pipelines in this project, each serving a specific purpose and technology stack.

-## 🚀 Main Pipeline: Kubernetes Deployment
+## 🚀 Main Pipeline: Kubernetes pipeline

 Our primary pipeline leverages Kubernetes for deployment.
 It allows us to efficiently manage and scale our application in a containerized environment.